zowe/docs-site/docs/user-guide/uninstall.md

         npm uninstall --global brightside
         ```

-        The uninstall process removes all Zowe CLI installation directories and files from your PC.
+        The uninstall process removes all Zowe CLI installation directories and files from your computer.

-6. Delete the `C:\Users\<user_name>\.brightside` directory on your PC.
+6. Delete the `C:\Users\<user_name>\.brightside` directory on your computer.
 The directory contains the Zowe CLI log files and other miscellaneous files that were generated when you used the product.

-    **Tip:** Deleting the directory does not harm your PC.
+    **Tip:** Deleting the directory does not harm your computer.

 7. If you installed Zowe CLI from the online registry, issue the following command to clear your scoped npm registry: